-Boilers are undoubtedly the heart of the home and ensure you’re toasty and warm all year round – but what happens if you’ve got an older boiler which isn’t working as well as it used to?
+Boilers are undoubtedly the heart of the home and ensure you’re toasty and warm all year round – but what happens if you’ve got an older boiler that isn’t working as well as it used to?

-Your heating equates to around 55% of your yearly energy bills when it’s broken down – so it’s massively important to ensure that you check your boiler serviced and well maintained.
+Your heating equates to around 55% of your yearly energy bills when it’s broken down – so it’s massively important to ensure that you check that your boiler is serviced and well maintained.
 Over time, the efficiency of a boiler can decrease and there’s always a chance that they can become unsafe due to degradation but how often should you replace your boiler?

 So, how do you know your boiler isn’t working as it well as it did?

 If, for example, the flame on your boiler is turning more yellow than blue, this is an indication that your boiler needs to be replaced.
 It also could be emitting carbon monoxide which is really dangerous.
 If this is happening to your boiler, switch it off straight away and contact an engineer immediately.

 On the other hand, if it’s a case of your boiler losing pressure, then you may simply need an engineer to repair the boiler to take a look at why the pressure is dropping and fix the issue.
 You can sometimes do this at home, but only if you’re confident in doing so.
 Read our guide on what to do if your boiler is losing pressure here.
 And remember, speak to us for an engineer visit to look at your boiler.

 Energy Bill Rises

 If you’ve noticed an increase in your energy bills which isn’t consistent with the seasonal fluctuations, then it may be worth looking at replacing your boiler – particularly if it’s over ten years old.

 Contact your energy supplier or log on to your supplier portal to see if you can compare your energy usage compared to the same time last year.
 This may give you an indication as to whether the efficiency of your boiler is in decline, but do not forget that you could just be using more heating because it’s colder.